 Alfred Marshall stated: "The elasticity (or responsiveness) of demand in a market is great or small as the amount demanded increases much or little for a given fall in price and diminishes much or little for a given rise in price".
-It is the rate at which quantity purchased changes as the price changes. a change in its price.
+It is the rate at which quantity purchased changes as the price changes.

+Price elasticity of demand is a measure of responsiveness of demand for a product to a change in its price.
 It is a ratio of proportionate change in quantity demanded to a given proportionate change in price.
 The simple formula for this is as follows: